hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 We have to distinguish two general application domains (GADs) here: the GAD of the original runtime debugger and the GAD of the modified one.
 The original GAD was exporting and importing the message history for creating meaningful bug reports.
 With an explicit message history, bugs are easily reproducible which helps finding a bug.
 The modified GAD is finding bugs in Elm source code or understanding how and why a piece of source code works.
 Typical output of the modified system is a bug-free Elm source code file.
-The features for exporting and importing message history are used for creating meaningful bug reports.
 Subject to the Elm debugger are websites built with Elm.
 Elm is a functional programming language on top of Node.js.
 Main use case of Elm is the construction of web user interfaces using a model-view-update ([https://guide.elm-lang.org/architecture/](https://guide.elm-lang.org/architecture/)) pattern.

 ### Design Goals of the System